AMWA-TV/info-006/docs/Device implementation How To.md

 Now whenever we modify the value of the `right-gain` set point parameter we can see notifications arriving.

-Copy and paste the following into `Connection #1` which will set the `right-gain` parameter to -3.0:
+Copy and paste the following command which will set the `right-gain` set point parameter to -3.0:

 ```
 {